Star Trek Log (book series): Production

 Foster was uncertain how to structure the series initially, but he settled on packaging three episode scripts per book, and attempted to tie them together into a cohesive story.
 He said of his work on the series, “I had pretty much a free hand.
 Hence the opportunity to insert little fun bits and pieces.”
 The first book, Log One, was released during the summer of 1974.

 Sales of the first six books "skyrocketed", according to Foster.
-He was then was approached by del Ray to produce four more books, which he obliged.
+He was then approached by del Ray to produce four more books, which he obliged.
 Log Seven (1976) through Log Ten (1978) were based on one episode script each, which allowed Foster to greatly expand their stories.

 Series name

 Each book's title follows a simple pattern: Star Trek Log followed by the number in the series.
 Foster named the books after the captain's log narration in each episode, referring to them as Star Trek "Logs" in Voyages of Imagination (2006).
 Numbering each book, instead of naming them after an episode was inspired by Blish's series of novelizations, which were numbered Star Trek 1 (1967) through Star Trek 9 (1973).
 That series would later expand to Star Trek 12 (1977).
 The most recent omnibus editions used the scheme Star Trek: The Animated Series – Log One and Two, etc.

 Goodreads lists the series as Star Trek: Logs, but this varies according to which book or edition is searched.
 The name Star Trek Logs, plural, was adopted by contributors at Memory Alpha, and other fansites.
 Bibliographic sites, such as LibraryThing and the Internet Speculative Fiction Database, list the series as Star Trek Log with each book given its corresponding volume number in the series.